wibiclint/kiji-schema/kiji-schema/cassandra_notes.md

     `CassandraTableInterface`, rather than getting a `Session` from `CassandraAdmin`.
 Such a restriction would make it easier to manage what objects are doing what with the currently open `Session.`

+- The DataStax Java driver has builder methods for creating queries.
+I could not find much documentation about them, however, so I have not used them yet.
+Using builders would make some of the code a lot more compact (e.g., in cases in which we have to conditionally add clauses to a query).

 - The code for column-name translation is kind of a mess right now.
 I wanted to share the layout capsule code as much as possible between the HBase and Cassandra Kiji implementations.
 The layout capsule contains a `ColumnNameTranslator` already, so to share that code, but to enable a